 (5) Attitude of Management: In India managements have negative attitude towards Unions.
-They do the process.
+They do not appreciate their workers joining unions.

-As strong unions are a must for collective bargaining process this attitude of management hampers recognized:
+As strong unions are a must for collective bargaining process this attitude of management hampers the process.

 Pre-requisites of Successful Collective Bargaining